Helen Maudsley, The Self: Part of it But Not Merging, 2017, oil on canvas, 52.5 x 40.0 cm © Helen Maudsley

 However, if the titles are difficult because they get in the way of simply looking, their rewarding aspect is that they actually compel one to be conscious of, and ultimately adjust one's very attitude to, looking.
 If the titles are not accepted at face-value as clues to a visual analogy that needs to be unlocked like the discrete, unified answer to a cryptic crossword; if, after filling sight up with Maudsley's language one actually empties sight of this language, then the titles start to function as a kind of semiotic or symbolic atmosphere that shrouds the work, keying in sight to a semiotic register.
 Instead of a visual search, they produce a visual 'mood'.

 This 'overcoming' of the titles, however, was only one challenge of Our Knowing and Not Knowing: Helen Maudsley.
-Another challenge was the curator's appropriation of Maudsley's artistic strategies, in which, through a series of mimetic acts by the curator, the same formal structure of Maudsley's work is repeated at the level of exhibition design.
+Another challenge was the appropriation of Maudsley's artistic strategies in the NGV's exhibition design, in which, through a series of mimetic acts, the same formal structure of Maudsley's work is repeated at the level of the exhibiton's layout.
 What are these 'mimetic acts'?

 Our Knowing and Not Knowing: Helen Maudsley, installation view

-In a second mimetic act, paintings are arranged on the walls in a staggered, salon-like hang, reflecting the spatial layout of forms throughout Maudsley's works.
+In a second mimetic act by the NGV, paintings are arranged on the walls in a staggered, salon-like hang, reflecting the spatial layout of forms throughout Maudsley's works.
 Instead of vases, hands, glasses, shoes, columns and letters, however, works themselves cover the NGVA's walls in a composed disarray.

 Our Knowing and Not Knowing: Helen Maudsley, installation view

-If this threefold mimetic act (covering of walls, formal arrangement of works, integration of language) allows the curator to tap into the same dialectical structure and dynamics of Maudsley's work, it also forecloses other 'ways in' to the artist's practice.
+If this threefold mimetic act (covering of walls, formal arrangement of works, integration of language) allows the viewer to be immersed in the same dialectical structure and dynamics of Maudsley's work but at the level of exhibition design, it also forecloses other 'ways in' to the artist's practice.

 Given that Our Knowing and Not Knowing: Helen Maudsley is presented on the third floor of the NGVA alongside exhibitions by three female artists, it is difficult to ignore speculation that the NGV is attempting to address widespread criticisms of a lack of representation of female artists in its exhibition program.
 It is therefore surprising that there is no art historical account of Maudsley's practice and the long-term directions of her work (thus redressing the dearth of writing on her practice).
 Nor is there an attempt to come to terms with Maudsley's potential influence or formal dialogue with contemporary Australian artists; or to understand why, for instance, she has not received the same institutional, commercial and art historical attention of her slightly younger peer on the ground floor, Gareth Sansom.
 Left unanswered, these questions ultimately highlight our not knowing Helen Maudsley.